Table of Contents

 --compute-asm true

-Somatic variant calling can be activated by adding the following parameters when running the pipeline.
+Somatic variant calling can be activated by adding the following parameter when launching the pipeline.

 --additional-params call_somatic_variants=true